 In the early stage of any project, the first step we must take before start designing anything is to interview our stakeholders.

-Since is the first touchpoint between the design team and the client is the perfect way to start knowing the project stakeholders, their business objectives and expectations.
-During this interview, we aim to gather the required information to understand the problem to be solved and the context to make a plan that fits the project needs.
+The first touchpoint between the design team and the client is the perfect way to start knowing the project stakeholders, their business objectives, and expectations.
+During this interview, we aim to gather the required information to understand the problem to be solved and the context to make a plan that fits the project's needs.

 Also, this space is created to let our stakeholders know us better and start building a relationship with them.
 This time spent together is golden, and we use it to let them know more about our background, our methodology, and what to expect from us or the team during this process.